wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-extensions-customscript.md

 ### Prerequistes for running Custom Script Extension

-1. Install Azure PowerShell cmdlets version 0.8.0 or later from <a href="http://azure.microsoft.com/downloads" target="_blank">here</a>.
+1. Install Azure PowerShell cmdlets version 0.8.0 or later from <a <!-- deleted by customization href="http://azure.microsoft.com/downloads" --><!-- keep by customization: begin --> href="/downloads" <!-- keep by customization: end --> target="_blank">here</a>.
 2. If the scripts are run on an existing VM, make sure VM Agent is enabled on the VM, if not follow this <a href="https://msdn.microsoft.com/zh-cn/library/azure/dn832621.aspx" target="_blank">article</a> to install one.
 3. Upload the scripts that you want to run on the VM to Azure Storage.
 The scripts can come from a single container or multiple storage containers.
 4. The script should be authored in such a way that the entry script, which is started by the extension, starts other scripts.